m-reza-rahman/jakartaee-azure/kubernetes/README.md

    ```
    kubectl get svc javaee-cafe --watch
    ```
-   > **Note:** It may take a few minutes for the load balancer to be created.
-When the external IP changes over from *pending* just hit CTRL-C.
+  It may take a few minutes for the load balancer to be created.
+When the external IP changes over from *pending* to a vald IP, just hit Control-C to exit.

 * Scale your application:
    ```